 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics. - an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors - an ability to communicate effectively with a range of audiences. - an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts. - an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives. - an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions. - an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.
 REQUIRED COURSES OR OTHER DEGREE REQUIREMENTS Classes required for graduation fall into four general categories: core; mathematics and science; general engineering; and mechanical engineering.
 The courses listed under General Education will not match the University's general education requirements, as some of the mathematics and science requirements fulfill the University's general requirements.
 The program culminates with a major, year-long teamwork-based capstone design experience in the senior year.
 Though not required, students are encouraged to seek out and engage in internships with local companies for valuable on-the-job training and networking opportunities.
 BACHELOR OF SCIENCE IN MECHANICAL ENGINEERING Core Requirements (31 semester hours) Some core requirements are included in the other degree requirements below.
 Specifically, students of mechanical engineering satisfy the COR130 and COR230 requirements in the math and science requirements of the degree program, and COR400 in their capstone design courses.
 They are excused from COR140, the world language course.
 Please refer to the Academic Programs and Policies section of this catalog for more information and a list of allowed courses that satisfy each remaining core requirement.
-Math and Science Requirements (minimum 32 semester hours) CHM 141 General Chemistry (4)/Chemistry for Engineers (4) OR CHM 145 with Laboratory 141L or 145L (1) MTH 171 Calculus I (4) MTH 172 Calculus II (4) MTH 271 Vector Calculus (3) MTH 322 Differential Equations (3) MTH 353 Linear Algebra (3) PHY 171 Introduction to Physics I (4) with Laboratory 171L (1) ''' PHY 172 Introduction to Physics II (4) with Laboratory 172L (1) ''' General Engineering Requirements (16 semester hours) GE 104 Computer Applications in Engineering (3) GE 204 Statics (3) GE 205 Dynamics (3) GE 206/207 Mechanics of Materials with Laboratory (4) GE 359 Professional Ethics, Legal Issues and Applied Economics in Contemporary Society (3) Mechanical Engineering Requirements (52 semester hours) ME 100 Mechanical Engineering and Design Seminar (1) ME 201 Technical Communication (2) ME 300/L Manufacturing Processes with Laboratory (3/1) ME 302 Machine Design (3) ME 303 Material Science (3) ME 308/309 Fluid Mechanics I with Laboratory (3/1) ME 316 Mechatronics and Measurement Systems Laboratory (1) ME 340 Thermodynamics I (3) ME 345 Mechatronics (3) ME 350 Parametric Solid Modeling (3) ME 370 Systems Dynamics and Control (3) ME 430 and 430L Heat Transfer/Heat Transfer Laboratory (3/1) ME 498 Senior Design I (3) ME 499 Senior Design II (3) ME Elective (2-3) CONCENTRATIONS Students may elect to declare a Concentration within the ME degree-bioengineering, design and entrepreneurship, intelligent and dynamic systems and analysis, fluid mechanics and energy systems or numerical analysis-by completing four of their six required electives from the Concentration areas outlined below.
-With prior approval from the department chair, one of the four electives required for a Concentration may be satisfied by a relevant offering of ME 495 or ME 497.
-To be granted a concentration, a student must apply and declare the concentration with the Office of the Registrar no later than two semesters before graduation.
-CONCENTRATIONS REQUIREMENTS:
+Math and Science Requirements (minimum 24 semester hours) CHM 145 Chemistry for Engineers (3) OR CHM 141 General Chemistry MTH 171 Calculus I (4) MTH 172 Calculus II (4) MTH 353 Linear Algebra (3) PHY 171 Introduction to Physics I (4) with Laboratory 171L (1) PHY 172 Introduction to Physics II (4) with Laboratory 172L (1) General Engineering Requirements (13 semester hours) GE 104 Computer Applications in Engineering (3) GE 204 Statics (3) GE 205 Dynamics (3) GE 206/207 Mechanics of Materials with Laboratory (4) Mechanical Engineering Requirements (52 semester hours) ME 100 Mechanical Engineering and Design Seminar (1) ME 201 Technical Communication (2) ME 300/L Manufacturing Processes with Laboratory (3/1) ME 302 Machine Design (3) ME 303 Material Science (3) ME 308/309 Fluid Mechanics I with Laboratory (3/2) ME 316 Mechatronics and Measurement Systems Laboratory (2) ME 340 Thermodynamics I (3) ME 345 Mechatronics (3) ME 350 Parametric Solid Modeling (3) ME 370 Systems Dynamics and Control (3) ME 430 and 430L Heat Transfer/Heat Transfer Laboratory (3/2) ME 498 Senior Design I (3) ME 499 Senior Design II (3) ME Electives (9) Electives: Bioengineering: